wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 The options:

-"Detect Secrets" open-source code.
+<strong>git-secrets</strong> at <a target="_blank" href="https://github.com/awslabs/git-secrets">https://github.com/awslabs/git-secrets</a> is from AWS, so does not scan secrets for other clouds.
+However, there is less concern about malware in the utility.
+The procedure to install it is detailed at <a target="_blank" href="https://git-secret.io/">https://git-secret.io</a>.

-git-secrets
+<strong>GitLeaks</strong> is a post-commit utility written in Go open-source code at <a target="_blank" href="https://github.com/zricethezav/gitleaks">https://github.com/zricethezav/gitleaks</a>.
+It's author, Zachary Rice, currently works at GitLab.
+It can be run as a <a target="_blank" href="https://github.com/zricethezav/gitleaks-action">GitHub Actions</a>.
+It scans git repos (or files) for secrets using regex and <a target="_blank" href="https://en.wikipedia.org/wiki/Entropy_(information_theory)">Shannon entropy</a>.
+Josphat Mutai's <a target="_blank" href="https://computingforgeeks.com/gitleaks-audit-git-repos-for-secrets/">blog describes it's cool features</a>.

 Git Guardian

 "GittyLeaks" open-source code.

-GitLeaks is a post-commit utility written in Go open-source code.
+"Detect Secrets" open-source code.

 GuardRails is proprietary but has reports and login security.